-- (1) All employees whose positions require a CDL or who operate vehicles or heavy equipment weighing 26,001 pounds or greater must receive, on an annual basis, information on signs and symptoms of drug and alcohol abuse, including the effects and consequences of drug use on personal health, safety, and the work environment. - (2) All supervisory personnel must receive 60 minutes of reasonable suspicion training on the physical, behavioral, and performance indicators of probable drug use and 60 minutes of additional reasonable suspicion training on the physical, behavioral, speech, and performance indicators of probable alcohol or marijuana misuse at least every 24 months.
+- 1. All employees whose positions require a CDL or who operate vehicles or heavy equipment weighing 26,001 pounds or greater must receive, on an annual basis, information on signs and symptoms of drug and alcohol abuse, including the effects and consequences of drug use on personal health, safety, and the work environment. - 2.
+All supervisory personnel must receive 60 minutes of reasonable suspicion training on the physical, behavioral, and performance indicators of probable drug use and 60 minutes of additional reasonable suspicion training on the physical, behavioral, speech, and performance indicators of probable alcohol misuse at least every 24 months.

-SECTION 7.16 CARRYING CONCEALED WEAPONS
+CARRYING CONCEALED WEAPONS